 For direct access to the story, please visit the New Yorker’s site

 All Luis Barragan tours are given by professional architects and offer exclusive access to private properties and other works Barragan’s designed.
 Stops include:

 Not included in your Luis Barragan tour are:

-* Although our tours focus on on private properties and other sites Luis Barragán designed, we offer our guest the possibility of visiting Casa Barragán on an optional basis.
-Because of time constraints, tickets availability and visitings hours, we cannot guarantee that you will be able to visit the museum on the same day as your tour or that we will be able to secure you access on a very short notice.
-If your tickets to Casa Barragán are on a different day than your scheduled tour, transportation and back from the museum is not included.
+* Although our tours focus on private properties and other sites Luis Barragán designed, we offer our guest the possibility of visiting Casa Barragán on an optional basis.
+Because of time constraints, ticket availability and visiting hours, we cannot guarantee that you will be able to visit the museum on the same day as your tour or that we will be able to secure you access on a very short notice.
+If your tickets to Casa Barragán are on a different day than your scheduled tour, transportation there and back from the museum is not included.

 2022-2023 rates for The Luis Barragan Tour:

 * Children under the age 13 pay half-price.

 Book your City Tour now!
 We only require a small reservation fee.